The Delivery Man (album)

-The Delivery Man is the 21st studio album by Elvis Costello, released on Lost Highway Records, B0002593-02.
+The Delivery Man is the 21st studio album by Elvis Costello, released on 21 September 2004 through Lost Highway Records.
 It was recorded with the Imposters at Sweet Tea Studio in Oxford, Mississippi.
 It peaked at No. 40 on the Billboard 200.

 Content

 The album had its genesis in a conceptual story apparently written for Johnny Cash.
 Costello himself states: